microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 );
 ```

+Now we've defined all the pieces and it's just time to put them all together!

-### Connecting our container to the service for collaboration
+### Connect container to service for collaboration

-### Integrating into our app

-Now that we've created our data object and configured container code to use it, we're ready to load that container code
-into a container and access it in our app.
-We'll also connect the container to the service that orchestrates the
-collaboration.
-For now, we'll just run on a local test service called [Tinylicious][].

-To make this easier we've provided a helper function `getTinyliciousContainer()` -- this will look a little different
-when moving to a production service, but you'll still ultimately be getting a reference to a container.
-This helper
+To orchestrate the collaboration, we need to connect to a service to send and receive the updates to the data.
+The way we do this is to connect a Fluid [Container][] object to the service and load our container code into it.

-function takes a unique ID to identify our document, the container code, and a flag to indicate whether we want to
-create a new document or load an existing one.
+For now, we'll just run on a local test service called [Tinylicious][], and to make this easier we've provided a helper function `getTinyliciousContainer()`.
+The helper function takes a unique ID to identify our document (the collection of data used by our app), the container code, and a flag to indicate whether we want to create a new document or load an existing one.

-*app.ts*

 ```ts
 const container = await getTinyliciousContainer(documentId, DiceRollerContainerRuntimeFactory, createNew);
 ```

+This will look a little different when moving to a production service, but you'll still ultimately be getting a reference to a Container object running your code and connected to a service.

-Now that we have a container, we can make a request against it to get a reference to our data object.
-Since we built our
-container code using a ContainerRuntimeFactoryWithDefaultDataStore, our data object can be requested using a URL of "/".
+After we have the connected Container object, our container code will have already run to create an instance of our model.
+Since we built our container code using a ContainerRuntimeFactoryWithDefaultDataStore, the model can be requested from the Container object using a URL of "/".:

-*app.ts*

 ```ts
 const url = "/";